 Moderator Variable

 A moderator variable, commonly denoted as just M, is a third variable that affects the strength of the relationship between a dependent and independent variable.
 In correlation, a moderator is a third variable that affects the correlation of two variables.
 In a causal relationship, if x is the predictor variable and y is an outcome variable, then z is the moderator that affects the casual relationship of x and y.
 Most of the moderator variables measure causal relationship using regression coefficient.
 The moderator, if found to be significant, can cause an amplifying or weakening effect between x and y.
-In ANOVA, the moderator variable effect is represented by the interaction effect between the dependent variable and the factor variable.
+In ANOVA, the interaction effect between the dependent variable and the factor variable represents the moderator variable effect.

 Questions Answered: